-Whiplash is a neck injury that is common in car crashes, but it can also be caused during other types of accidents.
+Whiplash is a neck injury common in car crashes, but other types of accidents can also cause it.
 In the United States, over 2 million people suffer from whiplash each year.

-Whiplash is a term used to describe an injury to the neck’s soft tissues resulting from a sudden jolt, often times including injury to the cervical muscles, intervertebral joints, discs, ligaments, and nerve roots.
-The forced movement of the head during an automobile accident or other type of accident pulls the muscles and ligaments of the neck over the natural range of motion, resulting in fiber tears.
+Whiplash is a term used to describe an injury to the neck’s soft tissues resulting from a sudden jolt, frequently including damage to the cervical muscles, intervertebral joints, discs, ligaments, and nerve roots.
+The forced movement of the head during an automobile or other type of accident pulls the muscles and ligaments of the neck over the natural range of motion, resulting in fiber tears.

 A whiplash injury is the most common type of injury diagnosed after an individual has experienced an automobile accident.
-During whiplash, the muscles and ligaments are pulled beyong their natural range of motion, which often times leads to fiber tears and results in the pain, discomfort, and other symptoms associated with whiplash.
-For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.
+During whiplash, the muscles and ligaments are pulled beyond their natural range of motion, which often leads to fiber tears and results in the pain, discomfort, and other symptoms associated with whiplash.
+For more information, please ask Dr. Jimenez or contact us at (915) 850-0900.

-The information herein on "Whiplash: Symptoms & Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Whiplash: Symptoms & Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*